 Another example to get class going with a laugh is the 1990s video game Fighting Baseball for the SNES.
 Released in Japan, the game didn’t have the licensing to use real players’ names, so they used names that sounded close enough.
 A list of some of the names still bounces around the internet:

 The popular idea of the Uncanny Valley in horror and science fiction works really well for languages, too.
-The funny (and sometimes unsettling) feelings we get when we watch imitations of our default assumptions fall short is a great way to get students thinking about how much work goes into our social world in the first place.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+The funny (and sometimes unsettling) feelings we get when we watch imitations of our default assumptions fall short is a great way to get students thinking about how much work goes into our social world in the first place.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.